Tinku-137/IOT--light-fall-detection-robot/README.md

-# IOT--light-fall-detection-robot

-Component List
-Here’s a list of components commonly used in LDR-based projects:
+# Light-Sensitive System with LDR

+## Description
+This project uses an LDR (Light Dependent Resistor) to detect ambient light levels and control an LED.
+Optionally, it includes a servo motor for solar tracking.

+## Components Used
-Arduino Uno (or any compatible microcontroller)
+- Arduino Uno

-LDR (Light Dependent Resistor) - For light sensing
+- LDR (Light Dependent Resistor)

-Resistors (10kΩ) - For LDR voltage divider

-LEDs - For indication or output
+- 10kΩ Resistor
+- LED

-Servo Motor (optional) - For solar tracking or directional control
+- Servo Motor (optional)

-Breadboard and Jumper Wires - For connections
+- Breadboard and Jumper Wires

-Power Supply (USB or battery)

-Pin Diagram
-Here’s how you can connect the components to the Arduino:

-Component	Arduino Pin
-LDR
-- One leg	A0
+## Setup Instructions
-- Other leg	GND (via 10kΩ resistor)
+1. Connect the LDR to A0 and GND (via a 10kΩ resistor).
-LED
-- Positive leg	9
-- Negative leg	GND
-Servo Motor (optional)
-- Signal	11
-- VCC	5V
-- GND	GND
+2. Connect the LED to pin 9 and GND.
+3. (Optional) Connect the servo motor to pin 11, 5V, and GND.
+4. Upload the code to the Arduino.

+## Code Explanation
+- The LDR measures light intensity.
+- The LED turns on when the light level is below a threshold.
+- (Optional) The servo motor adjusts its position based on light intensity.

+## Challenges
+- Calibrating the LDR threshold for accurate detection.
+- Ensuring smooth servo motor movement.

+## Future Improvements
+- Add an LCD display for real-time light intensity readings.
+- Use multiple LDRs for better solar tracking.

+## License
+This project is open-source under the MIT License.